Do I need a prescription to purchase DogLeggs products?

 The Hock Sock provides coverage and protection over the bony prominences of the hock.

 The Tarsal Support is designed to provide mild to moderate support of the hock joint as well as coverage.
-The Tarsal Support extends to approximately 3 inches above the point of hock and requires a veterinary prescription.
+The Tarsal Support extends to approximately 3 inches above the point of hock.